Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Numerical support for the non-Abelian ETH

-Before testing the non-Abelian ETH, we must show that $H$ is nonintegrable---that one should expect $H$ to obey the non-Abelian ETH.
-We therefore calculate energy-gap statistics~\cite{DAlessio_16_From}: within each joint eigenspace shared by $\vec{S}^2$ and $S_z$, we calculate the gaps between consecutive eigenenergies.\footnote{ The Hamiltonian's symmetry complicates the statistics of gaps calculated from multiple eigenspaces' energies~\cite{Giraud_22_GapRatio,JaeDongXXZ}.} From each gap pair $(E_{n+1} - E_n, \, E_n - E_{n-1})$, we compute the minimal gap ratio~\cite{Oganesyan_07_Localization} $\min\left\{ \frac{E_{n+1}-E_n}{E_n-E_{n-1}}, \frac{E_n-E_{n-1}}{E_{n+1}-E_n} \right\}$.
+Before testing the non-Abelian ETH, we perform two warm-up calculations.
+First, we show that $H$ is nonintegrable---that one should expect $H$ to obey the non-Abelian ETH.
+Then, we calculate the DOS, used in future calculations.

+To demonstrate our model's nonintegrability, we calculate energy-gap statistics~\cite{DAlessio_16_From}: within each joint eigenspace shared by $\vec{S}^2$ and $S_z$, we calculate the gaps between consecutive eigenenergies.\footnote{ The Hamiltonian's symmetry complicates the statistics of gaps calculated from multiple eigenspaces' energies~\cite{Giraud_22_GapRatio,JaeDongXXZ}.}

+From each gap pair $(E_{n+1} - E_n, \, E_n - E_{n-1})$, we compute the minimal gap ratio~\cite{Oganesyan_07_Localization} $\min\left\{ \frac{E_{n+1}-E_n}{E_n-E_{n-1}}, \frac{E_n-E_{n-1}}{E_{n+1}-E_n} \right\}$.
 We then calculate the probability distribution that any given minimal gap ratio (in the subspace) is of size $r$.
-Figure~\ref{fig:Q18_Energy_gaps_s3m0} illustrates with an 18-qubit system's ($s_\alpha {=}3, m{=}0)$ eigenspace.
-The black curve represents the prediction calculable from the random matrix theory of Gaussian orthogonal ensembles, $P_{\rm GOE} (r) = \frac{27}{4}\frac{r(1+r)}{(1+r+r^2)^{5/2}}$~\cite{Roux_13_MatrixEnsembles}.
-The distribution fits the histogram well, evidencing nonintegrability; the linear-regression coefficient of determination is $R^2 = 0.883$.
+Figure~\ref{fig:Q18_Energy_gaps_s3m0} illustrates the gap-ratio probability with the ($s_\alpha {=}3, m{=}0)$ eigenspace.
+The black curve represents the probability density predicted via the Gaussian orthogonal ensemble: $P_{\rm GOE} (r) = \frac{27}{4}\frac{r(1+r)}{(1+r+r^2)^{5/2}}$~\cite{Atas.2013,DAlessio_16_From}.
+This prediction suits our model because the Heisenberg Hamiltonian~\eqref{eq_Heis} has time-reversal symmetry and is represented, relative to the $\sigma_z$-product basis, by a real, symmetric matrix.
+The distribution fits the histogram well, evidencing nonintegrability; the linear-regression coefficient of determination is $R^2 = 0.921$ .
 Similar results follow from other joint eigenspaces that contain at least a few hundred joint eigenstates each.
 Reference~\cite{Protopopov_20_Non} contains similar results.

+Having demonstrated our model's nonintegrability, we calculate its DOS (Fig.~\ref{fig:Q18_DOS}).
+The non-Abelian ETH does not predict about the DOS.
+However, we use these data to identify the energy $E_\alpha$, within each $\vec{S}^2$ eigenspace, where the DOS peaks.
+We also use the DOS to analyze reduced matrix elements' scalings.